0x106/Atlas-Documentation/AtlasDocs/docs/documentation.md

 `"background-color": "(<r>, <g>, <b>, <a>?)"`

 Specifies the color of the background of a component.
-This will also specify the color of the geomtry a component is attached to.
+This will also specify the color of the geometry a component is attached to.

 For instance if a component is rendered to a sphere, with the `geometry` property, then the sphere color will be determined by the `background-color` property.